blackboard/BBDN-LTI-Adv-Node/packages/server/README.md

-# Amazon Interactive Video Service Server
+# LTI Advantage Sample Application
-This is a Node.js application that allows you to create and select videos to embed in Learn Ultra
+This is a Node.js application that allows you to exercise all the features of LTI Advantage

 ## Requirements
 - [Node and npm](http://nodejs.org), preferable Node 10.x or higher.